GrandOrgue/LoopAuditioneer/trunk/README.txt

 that's not written by the author is the FFT.h and FFT.cpp files that are slightly modified versions of those in Audacity source code.

+The pitch detection algorithm for the time domain is taken and adapted from a discussion on the GrandOrgue mailing list.

 The lib-src/ directory contains the external libraries that LoopAuditioneer is dependant on.
 Libsndfile, originally written by Erik de Castro Lopo and avaiable at http://www.mega-nerd.com/libsndfile/, is provided here locally as